I know, I have changed the name of my blog. It’s Random, Fickle and Annoying. I’m sorry.

 I’ve written before about how I struggle with the idea of ‘branding’ because I am not a cow.

-I had a blog in the blogspot days “Katwrites” I didn’t think too hard about it.
+I had a blog in the blogspot days, “Katwrites” I didn’t think too hard about it.
 I just ranted about whatever took my fancy.
 It was fun.
-Then the concept of having a ‘platform’ got all (apparently) necessary so I started over here on WordPress.
+Then the concept of having a ‘platform’ got all (apparently) necessary, so I started over here on WordPress.
 This blog was originally called Short Fiction Fix.
 I had this bright idea that I would stand out from the crowd by blogging about Short Fiction and showcasing online short fiction sites.
 It was such a chore.
 I tried but could not get inspired.
 Then I accidentally started a blog about my garden.
 I started having fun again.

 The problem is I have many passions and eclectic thoughts.
-Narrowing my blog down to a few topics was stifling and I resisted it by ignoring the things I intended to write about.
+Narrowing my blog down to a few topics was stifling, and I resisted it by ignoring the things I intended to write about.

 This weekend I will be on four more panels at Conflux in Canberra.
 I am nervous.
 I got mad at myself and thought – why can’t I just get up there and talk!
 I thought I am just not a talker.
 But that is NOT true.
-Get me in a room with people I trust and a topic I am passionate about (maybe a glass of wine) and you will not shut me up.
+Get me in a room with people I trust and a topic I am passionate about (maybe a glass of wine), and you will not shut me up.
 You will want to put a gag on me.

-I realised the challenge is to be my authentic self which is uncomfortable in the spotlight but willing to step into the spotlight.
+I realised the challenge is to be my authentic self, which is uncomfortable in the spotlight, but willing to step into the spotlight.
 That is when I had a new name for my blog.

-The thing is I love blogging.
+The thing is, I love blogging.
 Facebook is an interesting curator of content.
 Twitter feels like it is a big advertisement.
 (I struggle to ‘get’ Twitter).
 Blogging is a way of expressing myself.
 I feel comfortable here.
 It’s where I want to be.
-I want my blog to be a reflection of my authentic self, not a contrived vision that might be a platform if I was any good at creating a brand.
+I want my blog to be a reflection of my authentic self, not a contrived vision that might be a platform if I were any good at creating a brand.
 (I am not a cow).

 I could have renamed my blog “Hairy Legged Feminist” or “Buxom Wench” – they are cool names and they are me.
 Not all of the time.
-All of the time I am just Another Introverted Writer.
+All of the time, I am just Another Introverted Writer.
 This is me.
 (Trying to smile)

 Nice name change!
 I have a hard time with branding too because I don’t know how to perfectly distill my blog into a few key words.
 I don’t know how to do it, so I’m trying to stick to some things like the name of my blog until I’ve found things I like.